 - Relate theories of learning to your own experience.

-- Analyze learning objectives with respect to Bloom's Taxonomy
+- Analyze any learning objective with respect to Bloom's Taxonomy.

 - Describe several common STEM active learning strategies